-This item allows you to set the CPU graphics voltage override.
+This item appears only when you set the CPU Graphics Voltage to [Manual Mode] and allows you to set the CPU graphics voltage override.
 The values range from 0.001V to 1.920V with a 0.001V interval.

 The following items appear only when you set the CPU Graphics Voltage to [Offset Mode] or [Adaptive Mode].